Operation An-Far

-Background
+History

-On the ending of the first United Nations Truce on July 8, most of the Israeli army's attention and resources were focused on Operations Danny and Dekel.
+When the first United Nations Truce ended on July 8, most of the Israeli army's attention and resources were focused on Operations Danny and Dekel.
 In the south, the Negev and Givati Brigades failed to link up.
-But in ten days, the Givati Brigade did succeed in "conquering areas in the northern Negev and in the western Hebron district foothills."
+However, according to Benny Morris, over the course of ten days, the Givati Brigade did succeed in conquering areas in the northern Negev and the western Hebron district foothills.

 Operation

 Operational Commander Shimon Avidan held meetings at brigade headquarters on July 5 at which plans were outlined.
 In the first phase, the 1st Battalion was to attack the Tell es-Safi area.
 The second phase was towards Beit 'Affa, Hatta and Jusayr.

 On July 7, the 1st Battalion were given their orders: "to expel the refugees encamped in the area, in order to prevent enemy infiltration from the east to this important position."

 According to Israeli army reports, the first phase of the operation, in which 16 villages were captured, resulted in "more than 20,000" people fleeing the area.."